 Call Lisa S. Levine P.A. at 954-256-1820 to schedule a free consultation.
 Lisa Levine represents people all over Broward County, including Fort Lauderdale, Pembroke Pines, Hollywood, Coral Springs, Miramar and Davie.
 She also represents clients in Miami-Dade County and Palm Beach County.

-Purpose of Lingual Nerve
+Lingual Nerve Injuries

 The lingual nerve is extremely important for facial sensation.
 The nervous system carries signals to and from the brain.
 The lingual nerve is part of the mandibular nerve, one of three important nerves in the head and face.